 Katherine Anne Confections

 Get your sugar fix (and a taste of Chicago history) at Margie’s Candies.
 Opened in 1921, it’s a family-run candy shop and ice cream parlor that’s remained virtually unchanged over the years.
 They’ve still got the same old-school vibes and classic chocolates made right in the store.
 Order an extra-thick shake, a Margie’s specialty, topped with whipped cream and a cookie.
 And don’t forget to grab some of Margie’s Terrapins, the shop’s version of the traditional chocolate-covered caramel and pecan turtle, for the road.
-1960 N. Western Ave. and 1813 W. Montrose Ave.
+Margie’s has two Chicago locations: Bucktown and Ravenswood.

 Original Rainbow Cone

 The Original Rainbow Cone is a local summer staple.
 The Chicago-born creation is a mile-high ice cream cone stacked with five signature flavors: chocolate, strawberry, Palmer House (vanilla with walnuts and cherries), pistachio, and orange sherbet.
 The family-owned business still uses the original recipe that was first served in 1926.
-9233 S. Western Avenue and 600 E. Grand Ave. at Navy Pier
+Get your multicolored cone at the original location in Beverly or at the Navy Pier outpost.

 The Fudge Pot

 It’s impossible to walk by The Fudge Pot and not want to pop inside.
 The front window display, which looks out over charming Wells Street in the Old Town neighborhood, is piled high with homemade fudge, caramel apples, butter toffee, and chocolate-dipped strawberries, all made from scratch.
-The tiny shop specializes in molded chocolates that come in an array of shapes: the Eiffel tower, dinosaurs, classic cars, cellphones, vinyl records, and beyond.
-1532 N. Wells St.
+The tiny shop specializes in molded chocolates that come in an array of shapes: the Eiffel Tower, dinosaurs, classic cars, cellphones, vinyl records, and beyond.

 Windy City Sweets

-You’ll feel like a kid in a candy store at Windy City Sweets in Boystown.
+You’ll feel like a kid in a candy store at Windy City Sweets in Northalsted (also known as Boystown).
 There’s candy as far as the eye can see — stacked on shelves and tables, filling glass counters, and pouring from jars.
 Find your favorite classic candies from when you were a kid, plus the shop’s own one-of-a-kind creations you’ve never tried before.
 In the back of the store, you can order scoops of homemade ice cream to enjoy on their outdoor patio.
-3308 W. Broadway St.